 President, Worldwide Marketing and Distribution, Warner Bros.
 Pictures

 Since January 2008, when Kroll took over leadership of worldwide marketing—with responsibility for all aspects of Warner Bros.
 Pictures’ marketing, advertising, media planning, promotion, publicity and research—the Studio has opened more than 40 films at number one at the U.S. box office.
-In 2014, the Warner Bros.
-Pictures Group grossed $4.74 billion at the worldwide box office ($1.57 billion domestic, $3.17 international).
-The Pictures Group has exceeded $4 billion globally for the last six consecutive years, and its Domestic and International divisions have crossed $1 billion for 14 consecutive years, all milestones no other studio has achieved.
+2015 marked the ninth consecutive year Warner Bros.
+Pictures crossed the $3 billion mark at the global box office with $3.71 billion in worldwide receipts ($1.60 billion domestic, $2.11 billion international).
+The year was also 15th consecutive frame that both the domestic and international divisions crossed the billion-dollar mark—a milestone no other studio has achieved.

 Kroll previously spearheaded campaigns for many other global successes, including Harry Potter and the Deathly Hallows – Part 2, which boasted a worldwide gross of $1.3 billion, marking the end of the top-grossing Harry Potter film series, with global receipts reaching $7.7 billion; Sherlock Holmes and its sequel, Sherlock Holmes: A Game of Shadows, which together earned a combined gross of more than $1 billion worldwide; The Hangover trilogy, which combined has earned over $1.4 billion globally, including the highest-grossing R-rated comedy of all time, The Hangover: Part II.